khulnasoft/integrations-core/supervisord/README.md

 See the [example check configuration][4] for comprehensive descriptions of other check options.

-[Restart the Agent][5] to start sending Supervisor metrics to Datadog.
+[Restart the Agent][5] to start sending Supervisor metrics to Khulnasoft.

 <!-- xxz tab xxx -->
 <!-- xxx tab "Containerized" xxx -->